saku22/Tietokannat/README.md

 ### Tehtävä 7
 SELECT * FROM Opiskelija WHERE nimi = 'Anna'
 ### Tehtävä 8
-Select * FROM Kurssisuoritus WHERE Opiskelija = 'Pihla'
+Select * FROM Kurssisuoritus WHERE Opiskelija = 999999
 ### Tehtävä 9
 SELECT * FROM Opiskelija WHERE pääaine LIKE '%tiede%' SELECT DISTINCT pääaine FROM Opiskelija WHERE pääaine LIKE '%tiede%'